 Our Made in America Process

-While there are many different steps in the creation of our site furnishings, from engineering to creating the order sheets, in this article we want to focus on the production side of things, how our products go theory to reality!
+While there are many steps in the creation of our site furnishings—from engineering to creating order sheets—this article focuses on the production side of things: how our products go from theory to reality.

 The first step in our production process is receiving and sorting steel as it comes into our shop.
 We have several local suppliers, steel rolling mills, close by to us in the Midwest.
 Some of the steel we receive arrives pre-cut, and will be stored in our factory until it is ready to be used.
 Steel that has not been pre-cut will be stored separately in our facility, and taken down as needed for projects as they are assigned.